Skip to additional navigation Skip to content

 Timescales for investigations

-Enforcement officers will endeavour to carry out an initial site visit for The Priority 1 cases within 1 working day.
-Priority 2 cases within 5 working days Priority 3 cases within 10 working days.
+Enforcement officers will endeavour to carry out an initial site visit for the Priority 1 cases within 1 working day.
+Priority 2 cases within 5 working days and Priority 3 cases within 10 working days.

 Each complaint will be allocated a Priority upon receipt based on the information available at that time.
 Complaints will be re-categorised should further information become available which suggests a quicker response time is more appropriate.